Stuffed toy: Description

-Psychology

-Children as well as adults can form connections with their stuffed toys, often sleeping or cuddling with them for comfort.
-They can be sentimental objects that reduce anxiety around separation, self-esteem, and fear of the night.
-In 2019 about a third of British adults reported sleeping with soft toys, and almost half had kept their childhood toys.

 Production

 Stuffed toys are made from a range of materials.
 The earliest were created from felt, velvet, or mohair and stuffed with straw, horsehair, or sawdust.
 Following World War II, manufacturers began to adopt more synthetic materials into production, and in 1954, the first teddy bear made from easily washable materials was produced.
 Modern stuffed toys are commonly constructed of outer fabrics such as plain cloth, pile textiles like plush or terrycloth, or sometimes socks.
 Common stuffing materials include synthetic fiber, batting, cotton, straw, wood wool, plastic pellets, and beans.
-Some modern toys incorporate technology to move and interact with the user.
+Some modern toys incorporate electronics to move and interact with the user.

 Manufacturers sell two main types of stuffed toys: licensed, which are toys of characters or other licensed properties, or basic, which take the shape of ordinary animals or other non-licensed subjects.

 Stuffed toys can also be homemade from numerous types of fabric or yarn.
 For instance, amigurumi is a traditional Japanese type of knitted or crocheted stuffed toy typically made with an oversized head and undersized extremities to look kawaii ('cute').

 Cultural impact, marketing, and collectors

 Stuffed toys are among the most popular toys, especially for children.
 Their uses include imaginative play, comfort objects, display or collecting, and gifts to both children and adults for occasions such as graduation, illness, condolences, Valentine's Day, Christmas, or birthdays.
 In 2018, the global market for stuffed toys was estimated to be US$7.98 billion, with the growth in target consumers expected to drive sales upwards.

-Fads

 Many stuffed toys have become fads that have boosted the industry overall.

-Teddy bears were an early fad that quickly grew into a cultural phenomenon.
-Close to 100 years later, in the 1990s, Ty Warner created Beanie Babies, a series of animals stuffed with plastic pellets.
-The toys became a fad through marketing strategies that increased demand and encouraged collection.
-Pillow Pets, which can be folded from a pillow into a stuffed animal, were another successful brand, launching in 2003 and selling more than 30 million toys between 2010 and 2016.
+Children, as well as adults, can use stuffed toys as comfort objects forming connections with them, often sleeping or cuddling with them for comfort.
+They can be sentimental objects that reduce anxiety around separation, self-esteem, and fear of the night.
+In 2019 about a third of British adults reported sleeping with soft toys, and almost half had kept their childhood toys.